Jaren Jackson Jr. NBA Preview vs. the Trail Blazers

 Trail Blazers 2022-23 Defensive Insights

-- On defense the Trail Blazers allowed 117.4 points per game last season, 23rd in the league.
+- The Trail Blazers were ranked 23rd in the NBA defensively last year, allowing 117.4 points per contest.

-- On the boards, the Trail Blazers gave up 43.2 rebounds per game last season, 14th in the league in that category.
+- The Trail Blazers were the 14th-ranked team in the league last season, giving up 43.2 rebounds per game.

-- In terms of assists, the Trail Blazers were ranked last in the NBA defensively last year, allowing 27 per contest.
+- The Trail Blazers were the worst team in the NBA in assists conceded per game last season, at 27.

-- The Trail Blazers allowed 12.5 made 3-pointers per game last season, 18th in the NBA in that category.
+- Looking at three-point defense, the Trail Blazers were 18th in the league last year, allowing 12.5 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!